cheidegg/MyPAF/readme.txt

                                                                    group (rares, qcd, etc),
                                                                    gengroup (fakes, prompt, etc),
                                                                    none (no grouping of the samples), default is none
+  - sources      : which source to use as default
   - inputdir     : default dir for all the inputs, relative to MyPAF/input/
   - inputtree    : default tree name for all the input trees
   - logscale     : y for everything in log scale, false otherwise